On network coding for sum-networks: Proof of Theorem

 \section{Proof of Theorem \ref{thm:SN_using_MUN}}

-\textbf{Proof of part $(i)$ }\ First we prove that if the multiple-unicast network $\net_1$ is $k$-length vector linear solvable over $F$ then the sum-network $\net_2$ is also $k$-length vector linear solvable over $F$.
-Let us consider a $k$-length vector linear solution of $\net_1$ over $F$.
-Using such a network code, for every $i = 1,\ldots, m$, $z_i$ can recover $X_i$ and forward through the edge $(z_i,t_{L_i})$.
-We now extend the code for $\net_1$ to a $k$-length vector linear code for $\net_2$ by taking all the local coding coefficients and decoding coefficients at the terminals in the rest of the network to be $k\times k$ identity matrices.
+\textbf{Proof of part $(i)$: }\ First, if the multiple-unicast network $\net_1$ is $\bl$-length vector linear solvable over $F$ then such a code can be extended to a $n$-length vector linear code of $\net_2$ by assigning the $n\times n$ identity matrix to all the other local coding matrices.
 Clearly this gives a required solution for $\net_2$.